epixian/laravel-noaa/README.md

 Returns the available dataset(s) applicable to the given constraints (if any).
 The following optional constraint methods are available:

 ##### `withDataset(id)`
-`id` is a string containing a single valid data type ID, or an array of strings representing multiple data type IDs.
+`id` is a string containing a single valid dataset ID, or an array of strings representing multiple dataset IDs.
 ```php
 $dataset = \Noaa::dataCategories()->withDataset('ACMH')->get();
 // or